 Maintaining Bone Health

 The kidneys help maintain bone health by activating vitamin D. Vitamin D is essential for the absorption of calcium from the gut, which is necessary for strong and healthy bones.
-The kidneys convert inactive vitamin D into its active form, calcitriol.
+Now, the kidneys convert inactive vitamin D into its active form, calcitriol.
 Calcitriol then regulates calcium levels in the blood and promotes calcium deposition in bones.

 Acid-Base Balance